FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Delete]()----Deletes input geometry by group, entity number, bounding volume, primitive/point/edge normals, and/or degeneracy.

+[Dop Import]()----Imports and transforms geometry based on information extracted from a DOP simulation.

 [Edit]()----Edits points, edges, or faces interactively.

 [Group]()----Generates groups of points, primitives, edges, or vertices according to various criteria.